ibanezang/DBMegreat/README.md

 * Mandatory configuration fields are: `sql_files_directories`, `db_connection`, `db_connection.type`, `db_connection.connection_string`.
 * If `log_output` provided, DB Megreat will write logs to a file.
 Otherwise, it will only print the output in the CLI.
 * DB Megreat executes the sql scripts based on the file naming order.
 The best practice for a consistent ordering, you can give a number for your file for example `00001_your_file_name.sql`, `00002_another_file_name.sql`, etc.
+* Make sure the database user being used has a privileges to do manipulate your database.
+Otherwise, you might encounter some errors when executing your scripts.

 ## Supported Database Connection Type
 | Type | Description |